Climate-CAFE/Climate-CAFE.github.io/_sources/dv_metadata_extracted.md

   - Include all information in the **Metadata About Data Sources** that is available, including version numbers, institutions, DOI/URL, Date Obtained, Attribution, and Disclaimer.
   - Thoroughly review any relevant licensing to ensure extraction and posting of data is permitted
 12. The **Metadata About Geospatial Files** applies to vector polygons, points, line and raster datasets.
 If you are unfamiliar with geographical data systems, contact a CAFE team member or colleague.
 Information about the spatial reference may be included in metadata, or may need to be accessed by reading the data into a geospatial processing tool.
-13. At the very bottom, select **CCH Terms** from the dropdown menu relevant to the source dataset.

 ## Uploading Data and Metadata
 When you are uploading files, maintain the structure and include relevant metadata